MicrosoftDocs/SystemCenterDocs/SystemCenterDocs/sm/Manage/How-to-Create-a-System-Center-Operations-Manager-Connector.md

     6. On the **Server Details** page, click **Test Connection**.
 If you receive the following confirmation message, click **OK**, and then click **Next**:

-        “The connection to the server was successful.”
+        *The connection to the server was successful.*

     7. On the **Alert Routing Rules** page, click **Add**.